Mijick/PopupView/README.md

 ```
 - By calling one of three static methods of PopupManager:
     - `PopupManager.dismiss()`
-    - `PopupManager.dismiss(id: "some_id")` where id is the identifier of the popup you want to close
     - `PopupManager.dismiss(_ popup: Popup.Type)` where popup is the popup you want to close
     - `PopupManager.dismissAll()`